 There is a considerable variation in normal gait patterns and the ages at which the changes occur, and these appear to be family-history related.
-Black children tend to walk sooner and Asian children later than average.
+Asian children tend to walk later than average.

 - Until a child is approximately 3 years old, their normal gait doesn't resemble that of an adult.
 Initially there is a wide-based stance with rapid cadence and short steps.

 - Toddlers have a broad-based gait for support, and appear to be high-stepped and flat-footed, with arms outstretched for balance.
 Legs are externally rotated, with a degree of bowing.

 - Heel strike develops at around 15-18 months with reciprocal arm swing.

 - Running and change of direction occur after the age of 2 years.

 - In the school-aged child, the step length increases and step frequency slows.